DRymers7/NLP-ML-Repo-fun_practice/README.md

 # Welcome to my practice repository!

 ## Overview
 This is simply a practice repository for me to hone my skills in ML, neural networks, NLP, etc. during my career transition.
-All data used in these practice projects is public domain.
+All datasets used in these practice projects are public domain.

 ## Layout
 Each subsection of projects are organized by branch.
 You can find some practice projects with NLP, neural networks, etc. simply by navigating to the corresponding branch.